7 easy pregnancy lunch ideas

 Find the recipe for this veggie dish from First Steps Nutrition Trust.

-Perfect for lunch on-the-go!
 Tuna and sweetcorn pasta, carrot and cucumber sticks, yoghurt, and a carton of orange juice.

-What sandwich fillers can I have?
+What sandwich fillers can I have during pregnancy?

 Tuna

 Fish is a good source of many vitamins and minerals.
 However, you should limit how much tuna you eat, because it has more mercury in it than other fish.
-If you eat too much mercury, it can be harmful to your unborn baby.
-You should eat no more than 2 tuna steaks (about 140g cooked or 170g raw) or 4 medium-size cans of tuna (about 140g when drained) per week.
+If you eat too much mercury, it can be harmful to your baby.
+You should eat no more than 2 tuna steaks (about 140g cooked or 170g raw) or 4 medium-size cans of tuna (about 140g when drained) a week.

 Ham and cured meats

 It is safe to eat cold, pre-packed meats such as ham and corned beef.
 Although the risk is low, you may also prefer to avoid raw cured meat, such as parma ham, chorizo, pepperoni and salami.
-Cured meats are not cooked, so they may parasites in them that cause toxoplasmosis.
+Cured meats are not cooked, so they may have parasites in them that cause an infection called toxoplasmosis.

 Cheese